tyrnor/WeatherApp/README.md

 - Current Weather: Displays the current weather details, including temperature, conditions, and location-based data.
 - Hourly Forecast: Offers an hourly weather forecast, allowing users to plan their day with precision.
-- Daily Forecast: Shows a 7-day weather outlook with key information such as high/low temperatures and general conditions
+- Daily Forecast: Shows a 7-day weather outlook with key information such as high/low temperatures and general conditions.

 ### User Experience

-- Dynamic Background: The background image dynamically changes based on the current weather conditions, enhancing the user's visual experience.
+- Dynamic Background: The background image dynamically changes based on the current weather conditions and day/night, enhancing the user's visual experience.
 - Location-Based Results: Automatically fetches and displays weather data based on the user's current location.

 ### Libraries Used